scottdware/panco/README.md

 * Get the hit count data on security, NAT or Policy-Based Forwarding (PBF) rules
 * Tag/untag IP addresses for use in dynamic address groups
 * Manually login/logout a user and map them to an IP address
+* Generate CLI set commands from a CSV file used for importing objects, policies

 ## Installation